-- The English Court ruling should encourage US Chapter 11 debtors to address the interests of stakeholders worldwide in pursuing its goals and strategies in the Chapter 11 case, such as a Section 363 sale, which is the intent of the Model Law. - The factual analysis by the English Court provides guidance to restructuring companies on when recognition of ancillary insolvency proceedings in the UK will be based on foreign main proceedings or foreign non-main proceedings.
-This in turn shows whether restructuring companies will obtain the relief needed to effectuate their business goals. - The ruling also provides a roadmap for restructuring companies (and their lenders) on the requirements to present

-- foreign recognition petitions that will succeed initially and which will avoid risks and costs to the process and their business objectives. - The ruling likewise provides creditors of restructuring companies, especially foreign creditors, a roadmap to oppose petitions for recognition, which could prohibit or limit their action of pursuing claims against their contract counter-parties.
+- The English Court ruling should encourage U.S. Chapter 11 debtors to address the interests of stakeholders worldwide in pursuing its goals and strategies in the Chapter 11 case, such as a Section 363 sale, which is the intent of the Model Law. - The factual analysis by the English Court provides guidance to restructuring companies on when recognition of ancillary insolvency proceedings in the UK will be based on a foreign main proceeding or a foreign non-main proceeding.
+This in turn impacts whether restructuring companies will obtain the relief needed to effectuate their business goals. - The ruling also provides a roadmap for restructuring companies (and their lenders) on the requirements to present foreign recognition petitions that will succeed initially, which will avoid risks and costs to the process and their business objectives. - The ruling likewise provides creditors of restructuring companies, especially foreign creditors, a roadmap to oppose petitions for recognition, which could prohibit or limit creditors from pursuing claims against their contract counter-parties.
 Though the English Court determined creditor injunctions were appropriate in this case, under different factual circumstances, it may not enjoin creditors.